fabiand/instanceTypes/README.md

 ### CX Characteristics

 Specific characteristics of this series are:
+- *Dedicated CPUs* - Dedicated physical cores are exclusively assigned to every vCPU in order to provide high compute guarantees to the workload
 - *Isolated emulator threads* - Hypervisor emulator threads are isolated from the vCPUs in order to reduce emaulation related impact on the workload